Donkey Kong Country: Design

 Rare drew inspiration from the Super Mario series, Mayles citing Super Mario Bros.
 3 (1988) as the primary influence on the level design.
 Mayles wanted to make a game that was accessible but would flow seamlessly for a skilled player; as such, objects were placed so well-timed players could continually move through a level.
 Mayles noted that although the concept of speedrunning did not exist at the time, "the way the game was designed definitely supports it".
+The level locales were inspired by the films Return of the Jedi (1983) and Indiana Jones and the Temple of Doom (1984).

-The team designed levels using Post-it Notes; they would conceive a set piece (such as swinging ropes), create every variation they could think of, drew them on Post-it Notes, and pieced them together.
+The team designed levels using Post-it Notes; they conceived set pieces (such as swinging ropes), created every variation they could think of, drew them on Post-it Notes, and pieced them together.
 Rare featured barrels as a primary game mechanic to pay homage to the original arcade game, and included hidden collectibles like coins and balloons to add depth.
 Diddy Kong originated from Rare's search for a game mechanic akin to Super Mario's power-up system in that he would serve as the player's health.
 Mayles said: "We thought a second character could perform this function, look visually impressive, and give the player a feeling that they were not alone".

 Donkey Kong Country did not have much scrapped content; Gunn said he only regretted that Donkey Kong walks across dotted lines instead of paths on the world map, which could not be implemented due to time constraints.
 One scrapped idea, a collectible that would evade the player by running or hiding, served as the basis for the Jinjos in Rare's subsequent game Banjo-Kazooie (1998).
 Reviewing Donkey Kong Country for release, Nintendo directed Rare to reduce the difficulty to appeal to a broad audience, reasoning that the secrets would provide sufficient challenge for hardcore gamers.
 At this point, Miyamoto made some last-minute suggestions, such as Donkey Kong's terrain slap, that were incorporated.
 Nintendo's Kensuke Tanabe flew to Twycross to localise the game with Rare.